opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 # Programing sequences of input/output commands

-This chapter explains how to implement sequences of commands, how to create the main experimental sequence and how to create utilites (short sequences).
+This file explains how to implement sequences of commands.
+These sequences are used in _Sequence_Main.cpp_ to describe the experimental sequence and in _Sequence_Utilities.cpp_ to program user utilities.

 &nbsp;